D'Aundre Reed

-D'Aundre Reed (born January 1, 1988) is a former American football defensive end.
-He was drafted by the Minnesota Vikings with the 215th overall pick in the seventh round of the 2011 NFL Draft.
-He has also been a member of the San Francisco 49ers, Jacksonville Jaguars, and Los Angeles Kiss.
+D'Aundre Reed (born January 1, 1988) is an American former professional football defensive end.
+He was selected by the Minnesota Vikings with the 215th overall pick in the seventh round of the 2011 NFL draft.
+He was also a member of the San Francisco 49ers, Jacksonville Jaguars, Los Angeles Kiss, and Miami Dolphins.

 Professional career

 Minnesota Vikings

 Reed was released by the Minnesota Vikings on August 31, 2013 (along with 18 others) to get to their final 53-man roster.

 San Francisco 49ers

 Reed was signed to the San Francisco 49ers practice squad on September 24, 2013.

 Jacksonville Jaguars

 Reed was signed to the Jacksonville Jaguars' practice squad on December 17, 2013.
 He was signed to the active roster at the conclusion of the 2013 regular season.

 Los Angeles KISS

 Reed was assigned to the Los Angeles KISS of the Arena Football League on May 22, 2014.

 Miami Dolphins

 On July 29, 2014, Reed was signed by the Miami Dolphins.